Roy Schafer

-Roy Schafer (December 14, 1922 - August 5, 2018) was an American psychologist and psychoanalyst, who emphasised a psychoanalytic concept of narrative.
-For Schafer, an important purpose of the analytic process is that the analysand regains agency of her own story and of her own life.
+Roy Schafer (December 14, 1922, New York City – August 5, 2018, Pequannock) was an American psychologist and psychoanalyst, who emphasised a psychoanalytic concept of narrative.
+For Schafer, an important purpose of the analytic process is that the analysand regains agency of their own story and of their own life.
 Psychoanalyst and analysand each have a role in telling and retelling the analysand's life story: the analyst helps the analysand by elevating subjectivity as awareness of multiple interpretations.